ykong-phd/pyskna/docs/API.md

 ## `extract_SKNA(...)`

-Extracts the **integrated Skin Sympathetic Nerve Activity (iSKNA)** using bandpass filtering and smoothing from a 1D ECG-derived signal.
+Extracts the **integrated Skin Nerve Activity (iSKNA)** using bandpass filtering and smoothing from a 1D ECG-derived signal.

 ### Parameters:
 - **input_ary** (*np.ndarray*): 1D NumPy array of type `float32`, typically an ECG signal.